hannobraun/cnc-mill/README.md

 These are just some notes, not an exhaustive list.

-- Stepper drivers, if using a board that doesn't have them built-in.
 - VFDs, if using a board that requires them to control the spindle motor.
 - Power supplies.
 - Cooling.
 Active or passive cooling might be required for the control electronics.